LooUQ/LooUQ_LTEmC/README.md

 The LooUQ LTEmC driver supports the LooUQ LTEm line of embedded modem devices.
 The LTEm modem series is designed to allow for cost-effective cellular communications in embedded systems by supporting LTE CAT-M1 and LTE CAT-NB1 (NB-IOT) communications.
 The LTEm1 and LTEm2 modems are certified for use on the Verizon network and tested on all major US networks.

+# Release 4.0.0 is almost ready... working on doxygen comments and cleanup with a planned release on March 17th (yes 2024).
+In the meantime, you can get the RC code on the  4.0.0 branch.

 ### Latest Release: v3.0.1

 ## Introducing LTEmC Generation 3